thecodingfrog/Version/Readme.txt

 Version History

+     / 1.0.285 - December 16, 2010
+      + Online check of new version of this plugin

      / 1.0.284 - December 15, 2010
       * SVN Rev number is now taken from the revision of the version file